nitreojs/puregram/packages/puregram/README.md

 ### importing Telegram interfaces

-all Telegram interfaces and method types are auto-generated and put in different files: `telegram-interfaces.ts` for interfaces and `methods.ts` + `api-methods.ts` for API methods. they all exist at the paths `puregram/telegram-interfaces`, `puregram/methods` and `puregram/api-methods` respectively. also there's a `puregram/generated` export which exports everything from `lib/generated` folder (all of those listed before).
+all Telegram interfaces and method types are auto-generated and put in different files: `telegram-interfaces.ts` for interfaces and `methods.ts` + `api-methods.ts` for api methods. they all exist at the paths `puregram/telegram-interfaces`, `puregram/methods` and `puregram/api-methods` respectively. also there's a `puregram/generated` export which exports everything from `lib/generated` folder (all of those listed before).

 ```ts